This site uses cookies

 • To appoint a Deputy Chief Constable and Assistant Chief Constables, after consultation with the

-• To retire or dismiss a Deputy Chief Constable or an Assistant Chief Constable after notifying the
+• To retire or dismiss a Deputy Chief Constable or an Assistant Chief Constable after notifying the Commissioner.

 • Controller of the Police Pension Fund and the Police Pension

-3.3 Statutory responsibilities of the Chief Executive
+3.3 – Statutory responsibilities of the Chief Executive

-• To manage the Office of the Police Crime and Commissioner to ensure that the Commissioner is able to function
+• To manage the Office of the Police Crime and Commissioner to ensure that the Commissioner is able to function effectively.

-• To act as ‘monitoring officer’ under section 151(1) of the Local Government and Housing Act
+• To act as ‘monitoring officer’ under section 151(1) of the Local Government and Housing Act 1989.

-• To deliver the Home Secretary’s determination regarding the Commissioner’s
+• To deliver the Home Secretary’s determination regarding the

-• To address matters relating to complaints against the Commissioner under duties delegated by the Police and Crime Panel for Hampshire [not a statutory responsibility].
+• To address matters relating to complaints against the Commissioner under duties delegated by the Police and Crime Panel for Hampshire (not a statutory responsibility).

-3.4 Statutory responsibilities of the Commissioner’s Chief Finance Officer
+3.4 – Statutory responsibilities of the Commissioner’s

-• To act as ‘Money Laundering Reporting Officer’ under the Proceeds of Crime Act 2002 and Money Laundering Regulations
+• To act as ‘Money Laundering Reporting Officer’ under the Proceeds of Crime Act 2002 and Money Laundering Regulations 2003.

 • To ensure that the financial affairs of the Commissioner are properly administered and that financial regulations are observed and kept up to date.

-• To ensure that the funding required to finance agreed programmes is available from central Government funding, precept, other contributions and
+• To ensure that the funding required to finance agreed programmes is available from central Government funding, precept, other contributions and recharges.

-• To report to the Commissioner, the Police and Crime Panel and to the external auditor when it appears that expenditure is likely to exceed the resources available to meet that expenditure.
+• To report to the Commissioner and to the external auditor when it appears that expenditure is likely to exceed the resources available to meet that expenditure.

-• To advise the Commissioner on the robustness of the budget and adequacy of financial
+• To advise the Commissioner on the robustness of the budget and adequacy of financial reserves.

 • To ensure production of the statements of accounts of the

-• To ensure receipt and scrutiny of the statements of accounts of the Chief Constable and ensuring production of the group
+• To ensure receipt and scrutiny of the statements of accounts of the Chief Constable and ensuring production of the group accounts to the Commissioner.

 • To liaise with the external

-• To advise the Commissioner on the application of value for money principles by the Constabulary to support the Commissioner in holding the Chief Constable to account for efficient and effective financial
+• To advise the Commissioner on the application of value for money principles by the Constabulary to support the Commissioner in holding the Chief Constable to account for efficient and effective financial management.

-• To advise, in consultation with the Chief Executive, on the safeguarding of assets, including risk management and insurance.
+• To advise, in consultation with the Chief Executive, on the safeguarding of assets, including risk management and

-4. Deputy Police and Crime Commissioner
+4 – Deputy Police and Crime Commissioner

 If a Deputy Police and Crime Commissioner is appointed, he/she shall undertake such duties as shall be prescribed by the Commissioner.

-5. Chief Executive
+5 – Chief Executive

 ID Item